Tree @master (Download .tar.gz)

 TODO

-Should really have more demo non-proofs, to check that it's not letting non-proofs pass themselves off as proofs.
+Should really have even more demo non-proofs, to help ensure that it's not letting non-proofs pass themselves off as proofs somewhere.